i-pi/i-pi/docs/src/getting-started.rst

    options should be clear from their description.

 -o:
-   Is followed in the command line argument list by a string of comma separated values needed to initialize the potential parameters. “gas” requires no parameters, “harm” requires a spring constant, “sg” requires a cut-off radius and “lj” requires the length and energy scales and a cut-off radius to be specified.
+   Is followed in the command line argument list by a string of comma-separated values needed to initialize the potential parameters. “gas” requires no parameters, “harm” requires a spring constant, “sg” requires a cut-off radius and “lj” requires the length and energy scales and a cut-off radius to be specified.
 All of these must be